-What is an endowed scholarship?
+What is a scholarship?

-How are endowed scholarships awarded?
+How are scholarships awarded?

 Students apply online for scholarships through Harper’s scholarship management system.
 Scholarship applications are reviewed, and the Educational Foundation distributes these awards to student accounts.
 Distributions from endowed scholarships are made according to the specified requirements of each fund.
 For example, an endowed scholarship might be restricted to first generation college students or students studying a health career.

 Scholarship donors receive a Scholarship Stewardship Report annually that gives a financial summary of the scholarship fund for the previous fiscal year.
 Scholarship recipients attend a orientation where they learn about the scholarship they have received, and asked to write thank you notes to their scholarship donors. ;

 Each spring, the Foundation hosts an event in which scholarship donors and their scholarship recipient have the opportunity to meet and learn more about one another at the event.

 Stories that Inspire